gnosis/dex-docs/docs/tutorial_bracket_strategy.md

-# Tutorial: Liquidity provision on Gnosis Protocol
+# Tutorial: Liquidity Provision on Gnosis Protocol

 Before you get started, make sure you have familiarized yourself with the Gnosis Protocol [introduction](https://docs.gnosis.io/protocol/docs/introduction1).